Napoleon BonaparteRevolutionary General, First Consul, and Emperor of the French

 There is some controversy surrounding Napoleon's death.
 While the official belief is generally that stomach cancer killed him, there are questions surrounding the validity of this cause of death.
 A notable theory has been put forward that suggests Napoleon was poisoned by a member of his staff, Montholon, on the order of the Bourbons, who feared him making a return to France as he did after his first exile.
 A considerable amount of evidence has been found supporting this theory, with the most notable evidence being a strong correlation between dates of his sickness and high levels of arsenic in his hair.

 Most of the individuals on the island kept diaries of events, and Napoleon's valet Louis Marchand recorded Napoleon's symptoms and dates of sickness.
 In the 20th century, toxicity scientists analyzed locks of hair cut from Napoleon's head on recorded dates and compared the dates of Napoleon's sickness to the corresponding position down the length of his hair.
 A correlation was found between extremely high levels of arsenic in his hair on the dates of his worst symptoms.
-While a variety of theories aim to account for suspicions surrounding his death, such as other ways in which arsenic could enter his hair, those theories have yet to disprove the correlation.
+While a variety of theories have provided alternative reasons for the high amount of arsenic in his hair, those theories have yet to account for the significant fluctuation of arsenic levels that correlate directly to dates of his worst symptoms.

 Recommended Biography: Napoleon Bonaparte: An Intimate Biography by Vincent Cronin.